CodeLabClub/codelab-adapter-docs/docs/extension_guide/vector.md

 We love [Cozmo](https://www.anki.com/en-us/cozmo), we love [Vector](https://www.anki.com/en-us/vector).

-[Codelab Adapter](https://adapterv2.codelab.club) is a software that connect Scratch3.0 to the open-source hardware, IoT and AI.
+[Codelab Adapter](https://adapterv2.codelab.club) is a software that connect Scratch 3.0 to the open-source hardware, IoT and AI.

-We make a [Codelab Adapter](https://adapterv2.codelab.club) extension to connect Vector to Scratch3.0.
+We make a [Codelab Adapter](https://adapterv2.codelab.club) extension to connect Vector to Scratch 3.0.
 It just like Cozmo codelab.

 ![](/img/scratch3-vector_2b21057e.png)